asbjornenge/dux-quickstart/README.md

 ### Tools

 First, let's install some required tools.
-We are going to use the [cdi](https://www.npmjs.com/package/cccf-docker-instructions) cli to run the containers defined in [containers.json](https://raw.githubusercontent.com/asbjornenge/dux-quickstart/master/containers.json) file.
+We are going to use the [cdi](https://www.npmjs.com/package/cccf-docker-instructions) cli to run our docker containers.

     npm install -g cccf-docker-instructions